ARISE-Initiative/robomimic/docs/modules/models.md

 vis_net = VisualCore(
   input_shape=(3, 224, 224),
-  visual_core_class="ResNet18Conv",  # use ResNet18 as the visualcore backbone
+  core_class="ResNet18Conv",  # use ResNet18 as the visualcore backbone
-  visual_core_kwargs={"pretrained": False, "input_coord_conv": False},  # kwargs for the ResNet18Conv class
+  core_kwargs={"pretrained": False, "input_coord_conv": False},  # kwargs for the ResNet18Conv class
   pool_class="SpatialSoftmax",  # use spatial softmax to regularize the model output pool_kwargs={"num_kp": 32},  # kwargs for the SpatialSoftmax --- use 32 keypoints
-  flatten=True,  # flatten the output of the spatial softmax layer visual_feature_dimension=64,  # project the flattened feature into a 64-dim vector through a linear layer )
+  flatten=True,  # flatten the output of the spatial softmax layer feature_dimension=64,  # project the flattened feature into a 64-dim vector through a linear layer )
 ```